 Be aware of duplicate content

 When you maintain a site, especially a growing site, it can be tempting to use the same content on different pages.
 Don’t give in to this temptation!
 When the exact content can be found on different pages, you have a case of duplicate content.
 This will hurt your chances of ranking high in the search results.
-Google can even penalize you for having them since they introduced the Google Panda algorithm.
+Google can even penalize you for having them.

 You might have it on your page without knowing it.
 That’s why we’ve listed the most common causes and solutions for duplicate content.
 Tools like Copyscape are your first step in doing a DIY duplicate content check, but please investigate a bit more like described in the article.